CEA-MetroCarac/SWAXSanalysis/README.md

 which are supposed to be in the main directory.\
 Once the start button is pressed, the program will try to convert a file every 5 minutes.
 You can also stop the program or simply close it.
-___
-# Accessing and treating data
-To access and treat all the data I recommend giving a look at the demo_notebooks. everything regarding the NexusFile class will be detailed there